Academic Journal of Life Sciences

 Materials and Methods: There should be clearly explained Materials and methods to allow possible replication of the research.
 The true new research method should be described in detail; previously published methods should be cited and important modifications of published methods should be mentioned in detail.

 Results: The results should be presented clearly and precisely.
-The results should be written in the past tense when describing author’s findings.
+The results should be written in the past tense when describing the author’s findings.
 Previously published findings should be written in the present tense.

 Discussion: The Discussion should interpret the findings in view of the results obtained in this and in the past studies on this topic.